academic-resources/odin/async-await.md

   }
 }
 ```
 ** Doing this can look messy, but it is a very easy way to handle errors without appending `.catch()` after your function calls.
 How you handle the errors is up to you, and which method you use should be determined by how your code was written.
 You will get a feel for what needs to be done over time.
-The assignments will also help you understand how to handle your errors.**
+The assignments will also help you understand how to handle your errors :**

 ---